CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

 1. Minimize, but don't close your browser window.
 We'll come back to the Azure portal a few minutes after we start a background workload in the next steps.

-    > **Congratulations** on completing the task!
+    > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
-    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
     > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, you have successfully validated the lab.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help.
+    > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

     <validation step="f7d09acb-1ee3-4b09-97b4-04f9af7a3aa9" />